LanderVT/glacier-extinction/README.md

 # Peak Glacier Extinction in the Mid-21st Century

-This repository contains the data and code used to reproduce the results presented in “Peak Glacier Extinction in the Mid-21st Century.”
+This repository contains the code used to reproduce the results presented in “Peak Glacier Extinction in the Mid-21st Century.”

 ## Main Script